3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_04/rails/rails-resources-and-routing.md

 ```

-### `rake routes`
+### `rails routes`

-* Open up your terminal and, in the same folder as your application, type in `rake routes`.
+* Open up your terminal and, in the same folder as your application, type in `rails routes`.
 You should see something like this.

 ```bash
 Prefix        Verb   URI Pattern                 Controller#Action